Hello everyone!

 chmod -R 775 /var/www/html

-This step has already been covered in the permissions section, but it's worth checking if you still encounter errors.
+This step was already covered in the permissions section, but it is worth checking if you still encounter errors.

 To avoid typing the IP and password every time, save the connection in the Site Manager: